 Major upgrades at Astoria Blvd station

 The Astoria Blvd station serves as a vital transit hub.
 It connects subway riders with the M60 Select Bus Service to LaGuardia Airport and the Q19 local bus service.
 The station is in dire need of critical repairs.
-We've started the work, but to complete it as safely and as quickly as possible, we will close the station for nine months, beginning March 17, and ending in December 2019.
+We've started the work, but to complete it as safely and as quickly as possible, we closed the station for nine months, until December 2019.

 Though we know the significant disruption a full station closure will cause, we are using this as an opportunity to build four new elevators, making Astoria Blvd fully ADA-compliant — and working toward our commitment to provide an additional 50 accessible stations for our customers over the next five years.

 What we're doing

 New Mezzanine and Walkways: We will completely rebuild the station mezzanine and walkways, making them larger and higher off the street to prevent trucks from hitting the bottom of the station as they enter and exit the Grand Central Parkway.
 To further increase truck clearance, we will lower the roadway by removing layers of asphalt and resurfacing the intersection.

 Accessibility: While we are undertaking the structural repairs, we will also install four new ADA-compliant elevators, as well as new platform edges, boarding zones, railings, lighting, and other features designed to ensure that the station is accessible to everyone.

 Platform: The platform will be rebuilt to include new staircases, benches, lighting, canopy roofs, and platform shelters.

 Customers can use the Ditmars Blvd or 30 Av stations to access NW service during the Astoria Blvd station closure.
 Both stations have undergone recent improvements that will accommodate additional customers.